PopupMaker/Popup-Maker/readme.md

 ## Getting Started

 ### Downloading And Using As A Plugin
-To use this plugin, this repo can be downloaded as a zip and installed as-is as a WordPress plugin.
+To use this plugin, you must download from [the releases page](https://github.com/PopupMaker/Popup-Maker/releases).
+With each release, there is an attached zip, named something similar to `popup-maker_v1.10.2.zip
+`.
+Download the appropriate zip file and then upload into your WordPress site as a normal plugin.

 Once installed and activated, Go to wp-admin > Popup Maker > Add Popup to create your first popup.

 ### Getting Set Up For Development
 In order to begin development on Popup Maker, please refer to our [Setting up your local environment](https://github.com/PopupMaker/Popup-Maker/wiki/Setting-up-your-local-environment) wiki page.